 How to Turn Profiles Into a Custom Preset Using Adobe Camera Raw and a Colour Card

-In this tutorial you’ll learn how to use a colour card to recreate the of an in-camera profile in Adobe Camera Raw, which you can then use as a custom preset.
+In this tutorial you’ll learn how to use a colour card to recreate the look of an in-camera profile in Adobe Camera Raw, which you can then use as a custom preset.

 Before You Start